ipfabric/docs/docs/support/security_incidents.md

 ## Initial source of information

-We can ingest information about security incident from multiple sources.
-Main ingestion points for customers' submitted reports are:
+If you have any information about potential security incidents relating to the IP Fabric product, please notify us in one of the following ways:

 - email: `security@ipfabric.io` or `support@ipfabric.io`
-- IP Fabric customers' support portal (Atlassian Service Desk – [NSD](https://ipfabric.atlassian.net/servicedesk/customer/portals))
+- IP Fabric Help Center (IP Fabric Help Center(https://support.ipfabric.io))
 - to the office phone `+420 720 022 997`

-- CVE database for software vulnerabilities
+In line with industry best practice, we also monitor standard data sources including (but not limited to):
-- internal monitoring (doesn’t cover the customers’ deployments)
+- Mitre CVE database for software vulnerabilities
 - `debian-security` mailing list
-- Other security relevant sources
+- internal monitoring (doesn’t cover customers’ deployments)

 ## Classification